Fire Island is one of the most peaceful, yet exciting places on Long Island.

 From the tranquil wilderness area on the eastern end to the vibrant, seaside communities to the west, there’s something here for everyone.

-Located on Long Island’s south shore, Fire Island is roughly 31 miles long, about a half a mile wide at it’s widest, and just a few hundred feet wide at it’s narrowest.
+Located on Long Island’s south shore, this pencil thin sandbar is roughly 31 miles long, about a half a mile wide at it’s widest, and just a few hundred feet wide at it’s narrowest.

 Fire Island’s warmth, beauty and serenity become apparent immediately after stepping off the ferry.

 You’ll feel yourself slowing down, breathing deeper and smiling more.
-The scarcity of motor vehicles on Fire Island seems to reinforce the effect.
+The absence of motor vehicles seems to reinforce the effect.

 But slowing down doesn’t mean boring.
 Fire Island is loaded with natural attractions, bars, restaurants, beaches and shops, so you and your family will have plenty to see and do.